dehydrated-io/dehydrated/README.md

  --alpn alpn-certs/directory      Output alpn verification certificates into the specified directory --challenge (-t) http-01|dns-01|tls-alpn-01 Which challenge should be used?
 Currently http-01, dns-01, and tls-alpn-01 are supported
  --algo (-a) rsa|prime256v1|secp384r1 Which public key algorithm should be used?
-Supported: rsa, prime256v1 and secp384r1 --acme-profile profile_name      Use specified ACME profile --order-timeout seconds          Amount of seconds to wait for processing of order until erroring out --validation-timeout seconds     Amount of seconds to wait for processing of domain validations until erroring out
+Supported: rsa, prime256v1 and secp384r1 --separate-challenges (-i)       Process challenges one-by-one.
+Use with DNS providers that only allow one TXT record --acme-profile profile_name      Use specified ACME profile --order-timeout seconds          Amount of seconds to wait for processing of order until erroring out --validation-timeout seconds     Amount of seconds to wait for processing of domain validations until erroring out